 You often want to get traffic when you publish new blog posts.
 Sharing blog posts with your email subscribers is an easy and quick way to get tons of visits.

 How would you feel if it happens automatically?

 Add your blog RSS feed URL to the ConvertKit account.
-It’ll send each post individually or gather multiple posts into a digest (similar to Quora digest) to send it to your email subscribers.
+It’ll send each post individually or gather multiple posts into a digest (similar to a Quora digest) to send to your email subscribers.

-By default, the RSS feed broadcasts are saved to draft so that you can review it and send it to your list.
+By default, the RSS feed broadcasts are saved to draft so that you can review them and send them to your list.
 However, you may choose to send an automatic broadcast whenever a new post gets published.